 Excerpted from “Do You Know God’s Love for Mankind?” in Records of Christ’s Talks

 God’s love is not the kind of love that can be imagined by the mind of man.
 People are incapable of imagining this love, they must not use learning and knowledge to interpret this word, but must use another method to appreciate and experience it.
 Ultimately, you come to sense truly that the love of God is different to the love spoken of by worldly people, that the true love of God is unlike anything else, unlike the love understood by all mankind.
-So just what is this love?
-To be able to recognize God’s love, first you must not live amidst the notions and imaginings of man.
+So just what is this love of God?
+First you must not approach it with the notions and imaginings of man.
 Take a mother’s love, for example: A mother’s love toward her children is unconditional, it is protective and warm.
 Right now, does the love of God for man that you feel have the same level of sensation and meaning as a mother’s love?
 (Yes.)
 Then this is a problem—it is wrong.
 You must distinguish God’s love from the love of parents, of a husband, wife, or children, of your kin, from the concern of friends, and come to know the love of God anew.
 Just what is the love of God?
 The love of God is without emotion and is unaffected by relationships of blood.
 It is love pure and simple.
 So how should people understand the love of God?
 Why have we come to discuss the love of God?
 The love of God is embodied in the work of God, so that people acknowledge it, accept it, and experience it, and ultimately realize that this is the love of God, and acknowledge that these are not empty words, nor some form of behavior on the part of God, but the truth.
-When you accept it as the truth, you are able to recognize this aspect of God’s substance from it.
+When you accept it as the truth, you are able to recognize this aspect of God’s essence from it.
 If you treat it as some form of behavior, you will have difficulty recognizing it.
 What is meant by “behavior”?
 Take mothers, for example: They give their youth, their blood, their sweat and tears to bring up their children, they give them whatever they want, regardless of whether they have done right or wrong, or what path they take.
 A mother gives selflessly, never teaching, helping or guiding the child about walking the right path, only indiscriminately caring for, loving and protecting them, to the extent that ultimately, the child cannot tell right from wrong.
 This is the love of a mother or any kind of love born of the hot blood, emotions, and fleshly relationships of man.
 The love of God, meanwhile, is exactly the opposite: If God loves you, He expresses this by often chastening and disciplining you, by pruning and dealing with you.
 This might make things uncomfortable for you, your days may pass amid chastening and discipline, but once you have experienced this, you will discover that you have learned much, that you can have discernment and are wise when it comes to interacting with other people, and also that you have come to understand some truths.
 If the love of God were like the love of a mother or father, as you imagine it to be, if He were so scrupulous in His care, and invariably indulgent, could you gain these things?
 You could not.
-And so, people must approach what is manifested of the love of God in His work using the light of the truth, and within this, they must seek the truth.
+And so, people must approach what is manifested of the love of God in His work from the perspective of the truth, and within this, they must seek the truth.
 If they do not seek the truth, how could someone who is corrupt conjure, out of thin air, an understanding of what God’s love is, what the aim of His work in man is, and where His thoughtful intentions lie?
 People would never understand these things.
-This relates to one part of God’s work, one aspect of God’s substance that people are most likely to misunderstand, and have the most difficulty comprehending and appreciating; so, too, is it what people can engage with profoundly, empathetically, and practically.
+This relates to one part of God’s work, one aspect of God’s essence that people are most likely to misunderstand, and have the most difficulty comprehending and appreciating; it is what people can engage with profoundly, empathetically, and practically.
 Generally speaking, love means giving people what they like, not giving them something bitter when they want something sweet, or giving something bitter to them in order to treat an illness; in brief, it involves the selfishness, the emotions and hot blood, of man; it involves one aspect of aims and motivations.
 But no matter what God does in you, even if you misunderstand Him, and even complain about Him in your heart, God shall, with unflagging patience, continue to work in you.
-Even when you break His heart, once you have looked within yourself, and repented, once you have put aside the evil in your hands and accepted God’s salvation, God will welcome you just as before; as long as you are able to pursue the truth and walk the right path, God does not split hairs.
-Such is the love of God.
 What is God’s ultimate aim in acting thus?
 He uses this method to awaken you, or so that there might come a day when you understand God’s will—but when God sees that outcome, He has actually gained nothing.
 And why do I say this?
 Because your all comes from God.
 God does not need to gain anything.
-All He needs is for you to properly follow and enter in accordance with what He requires while He performs His work, to ultimately be able to live out the reality of the truth, to live with the likeness of man, and no longer be deceived, misled, and tempted by Satan, to be able to turn your back on Satan, to obey and fear God, so that God gains you, and His great work is done.
+All He needs is for you to properly follow and enter in accordance with what He requires while He performs His work, to ultimately be able to live out truth reality, to live with the likeness of man, and no longer be deceived, misled, and tempted by Satan, to be able to turn your back on Satan, to obey and fear God, so that God gains you, and His great work is done.
 This is the love of God, and the work of God.

 Excerpted from “Only by Resolving One’s Notions Can One Enter the Right Track of Believing in God (1)” in Records of Christ’s Talks